JohanSebax/JohanSebax/README.md

 ## ⚡️ A Few Quick Facts

-- 🔭 I’m currently working as a Migration/Implementation Associate at Solvo Global **(https://solvoglobal.com/)** in Medellin, Colombia
+- 🔭 I’m currently working as a Bilingual Data Analyst at B&B Holding Medellin S.A.S **(https://www.linkedin.com/company/b-b-holding-medell%C3%ADn/)** in Medellin, Colombia
 - <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">  I enjoy working on
   - 📊 SQL & Python
+  - Power BI and Excel
+  - Git and GitHub for collaborative work
   - Tableau
-  - 🖼 Data Analyst
+  - 🖼 Data Analysis and Data Science(Machine Learning)
   - 🛠 Personal Projects
-- 👯 I finished a Boot Camp in Data Analyst and would like to specialize in Artificial intelligence with Python and SQL.
+- 👯 I finished a Boot Camp in Data Analysis and would like to specialize in Artificial intelligence with Python and SQL.
 - 🎉 Fun-Fact: I ❤️ Astrophysics and SpaceX🚀 and watch a lot Sci-Fi Movies and Anime🎬

 ### 🖥️ My DevSetup